Ferohmd/MS1-Project/README.md

   - Mobile page layout
   ![Wireframe](./docs/wireframes/mobile-page-layout.png "Mobile")

+Below you can find the initial drafts of the wireframes I created for the pages, illustrating how I would want the page to be structured.

 ## Implementation
   - Responsive design of a restaurant website
   - Static website implemented using HTML and CSS.